Hiroki111/go-cli-tools/pScan/README.md

 # Scan the hosts in the list with ports that you expect to be open
 ./pScan scan --ports 22,80,443,6060

+# Set hosts in newFile.hosts.
+PSCAN_HOSTS_FILE is an env variable, and it can be accessed via Viper.
+PSCAN_HOSTS_FILE=newFile.hosts ./pScan hosts lis
 ```